-- (a) Within 6 months of the registration of this Agreement, the System Manager and the Union will establish a methodology to review data collected by the Employer for the purposes of determining targets for casual and agency usage. - (b) The Employer and the Union will be involved in implementing and working towards negotiated targets within 12 months of the date of registration of this Agreement.

-16.4 Fixed Term Contracts

-- (a) Fixed term Employees may only be engaged for the following situations: - (i) accrued days off where staffing arrangements are such that it is impractical to maintain a pool of staff to provide ADO leave cover; - (ii) annual leave where staffing arrangements are such that it is impractical to maintain a pool of staff to provide Annual Leave cover; - (iii) to cover other one-off periods of relief including backfill for temporary deployments including secondments or higher duties arrangements, or any form of leave available under this Agreement; - (iv) to work on a special project or program with a finite life; - (v) the substantive occupant agrees to work part time for one or more periods; - (vi) to temporarily fill a vacancy, while a recruitment process is undertaken; - (vii) where it is necessary to establish or maintain a pool of permanent staff vacancies in order to subsequently redeploy permanent staff who are displaced or potentially displaced by organisational change; - (viii) where it is necessary to temporarily fill vacancies because a decision has been made which will affect the number of permanent staff vacancies; - (ix) if the person is in Australia on a visa with a fixed duration; - (x) workers' compensation; - (xi) any other situations as agreed between the Employer and the Union, either at an industry or local level. - (b) The contract of employment of a fixed term contract Employee will include the starting and finishing dates of employment, or in lieu of a finishing date, the specific circumstances relating to the situations as prescribed in subclause 16.4(a). - (c) The Employer will provide to the Union, on request, the particulars of fixed term contract utilisation in a particular facility or part of a facility.
-The Employer will provide such detail as is reasonably necessary to demonstrate that the fixed term contract utilisation is in each case consistent with the commitment given in this clause. - (d) For the purposes of this subclause "impractical" means not operationally viable because of factors such as the cost, the size or location of a facility.
+- (a) Within 6 months of the registration of this Agreement, the System Manager and the Union will determine a target for casual and agency usage. - (b) The target will: - (i) utilise the methodology and reporting framework established pursuant to the WA Health System - United Workers Union (WA) - Hospital Support Workers Agreement 2020, or its replacement; and - (ii) include exclusion criteria agreed between the Union and the System Manager. - (c) The Employer will seek to achieve the combined target for casual and agency usage over the life of this Agreement. - 16.4 Fixed Term Contracts - (a) Fixed term Employees may only be engaged for the following situations: - (i) accrued days off where staffing arrangements are such that it is impractical to maintain a pool of staff to provide ADO leave cover; - (ii) annual leave where staffing arrangements are such that it is impractical to maintain a pool of staff to provide Annual Leave cover; - to cover other one-off periods of relief including backfill for temporary deployments including secondments or higher duties arrangements, or any form of leave available under this Agreement; - (iv) to work on a special project or program with a finite life; - (v) the substantive occupant agrees to work part time for one or more periods; - (vi) to temporarily fill a vacancy, while a recruitment process is undertaken; - (vii) where it is necessary to establish or maintain a pool of permanent staff vacancies in order to subsequently redeploy permanent staff who are displaced or potentially displaced by organisational change; - (viii) where it is necessary to temporarily fill vacancies because a decision has been made which will affect the number of permanent staff vacancies; - (ix) if the person is in Australia on a visa with a fixed duration; - (x) workers' compensation; - (xi) any other situations as agreed between the Employer and the Union, either at an industry or local level. - (b) The contract of employment of a fixed term contract Employee will include the starting and finishing dates of employment, or in lieu of a finishing date, the specific circumstances relating to the situations as prescribed in subclause 16.4(a).